 That’s because no-one can be convicted or punished for a crime unless there has first been a fair trial.
 Victoria’s Charter of Human Rights and Responsibilities says: A person charged with a criminal offence or a party to a civil proceeding has the right to have the charge or proceeding decided by a competent, independent and impartial court or tribunal after a fair and public hearing.

-That’s why the High Court said late last year that what Lawyer X and the police did “corrupted” the prosecutions of her clients and “debased” the criminal justice system.
-The problem isn’t just the details of whatever secrets she betrayed and what advantages the police and prosecutors received.
-It’s also whether her role as a police informant so “corrupted” her role as a lawyer that she was never able to carry out her duties to her clients or the courts.
+Late last year, the High Court said that Lawyer X and the police did “corrupted” the prosecutions of her clients and “debased” the criminal justice system.
+The problem goes beyond whatever secrets she betrayed and any advantages received by the police and prosecutors.
+It’s also whether her role as a police informant so “corrupted” her role as a lawyer.
+This means she was never able to carry out her duties to her clients or the courts.

-Memories will be lost or changed, and the events of the earlier flawed trials will inevitably influence the course and perhaps the result of any later trial.
-The worst-case scenario – but a likely one – is that people widely reviled as criminals will (unless they are serving time for other crimes) be released from prison and even be compensated for their time in prison.
+You can lose or change your memories.
+Plus, the events of the earlier flawed trials will inevitably influence the course and perhaps the result of any later trial.
+The worst-case scenario (but a likely one) is that people widely reviled as criminals be released from prison.
+This is unless they are serving time for other crime.
+They might even be compensated for their time in prison.

 The real scandal isn’t that Lawyer X is a bad lawyer, or even that the cops may have done the wrong thing.
-It’s that the trials that aimed to do justice to defendants, to victims and to society – costly trials, where many people’s lives, freedom, reputation and recovery were at stake – were not fair trials.
-Bad and even unfair trials do happen, of course, but what’s different this time is just how unfair these trials were.
+It’s that the trials that aimed to do justice to defendants, to victims and to society were unfair.
+These were costly trials, where many people’s lives, freedom, reputation and recovery were at stake.
+Bad and even unfair trials do happen.
+However, what’s different this time is just how unfair these trials were.
 Lawyer X and the police didn’t just break some rules.
 They broke a key part of the justice system.